nanorobocop/some-math-facts/README.md

 This repo is for those math facts that require examples and visualization.

-It's implemented in form of Jupyter playbook.
+It's implemented in form of Jupyter notebook.

 ## Examples